holstt/stream2podcast/README.md

 # Time periods to record the stream every day
 recording_schedules:
-    - title: "morning program" # Will be used as the title of the podcast feed
+    - title: "morning program every weekday" # Will be used as the title of the podcast feed
       start_timeofday: "06:15" # Time as HH:MM (24-hour clock) in the specified time zone
       end_timeofday: "07:00"

+      frequency: "mon, tue, wed, thu, fri" # Optional, defaults to '*'
-      description: "This is a morning program" # Optional, will be used as the description of the podcast feed
+      description: "This is a morning program" # Optional, will be used as the podcast description when generating the feed
-      image_url: "https://example.com/image.png" # Optional, will be used as the image of the podcast feed
+      image_url: "https://example.com/image.png" # Optional, will be used as the podcast image when generating the feed

-    - title: "afternoon program"
+    - title: "afternoon program every weekday"
       start_timeofday: "13:05"
       end_timeofday: "14:00"
+      frequency: "mon-fri" # Optional

-    - title: "evening program"
+    - title: "evening program on tuesdays and fridays"
       start_timeofday: "19:30"
       end_timeofday: "21:00"
+      frequency: "tue, fri" # Optional
 ```

 Rename the file to `config.yml` and adapt the configuration to your use case.
-Note that the start and end time for a recording schedule should not overlap with other recording schedules as the recording process occurs sequentially (alternatively, the overlapping schedule will start as soon as the other one finishes).
+Recording schedules are allowed to overlap, as the service supports parallel recording.
 If the service is started during a recording schedule, recording will start immediately.

+`frequency` is a **day-of-week** cron expression which also supports abbreviated names (e.g. `"mon, tue, wed, thu, fri"` or `"mon-fri"`).

 ### feed-service